- Share this article on Facebook

 - Share this article on Tumblr

 The New York division has 20 candidates in the running for five national board seats and nine alternates.
-There also are seven other national board seats for branches outside of Hollywood and New York open.
+There also are seven other national board seats open for branches outside of Hollywood and New York.

-In addition, the Hollywood division has 11 seats for the national board open, along with 22 alternates.
-Two factions have emerged in the battle for those seats.
+In addition, the Hollywood division has 11 seats open for the national board, along with 22 alternates.
+Two factions have emerged to vie for those seats.

 On one side is MembershipFirst, the faction that currently holds the majority of SAG’s national board and Hollywood board.
 MembershipFirst has 22 incumbents and 11 newcomers looking to fill the 23 open seats on the national board.

-On the other side is Unite for Strength, a group that came together during the current negotiations stalemate by members frustrated with what they see as MembershipFirst’s focus on battling sister union AFTRA at the expense of getting a new deal with the studios.
+On the other side is Unite for Strength, formed during the current negotiations stalemate by members frustrated with what they see as MembershipFirst’s focus on battling sister union AFTRA at the expense of getting a new deal with the studios.

 Sign up for THR news straight to your inbox every day